Helius-18/Aniverse/README.md

 ## Deployment

-Aniverse can be deployed on platforms like Vercel with ease.
+Aniverse is currently live at [https://aniverse-flame.vercel.app/](https://aniverse-flame.vercel.app/).
+It can be deployed on platforms like Vercel with ease.
 Simply push the repository to GitHub and connect it to Vercel for automatic deployments.

 ## Contributing